addavriance/TerraMath/README.md

 ### Important Server Notes:

-- For the config to apply to a new world, make sure the `useByDefault` parameter in the config is set to `true`
+- For the config to apply to a new world, make sure the `useDefaultFormula` parameter in the config is set to `true`
 - After changing config settings, you'll need to delete the existing world and restart the server for the new terrain formula to take effect
 - Alternatively, you can transfer your entire world folder from a client to the server - the world will continue to generate according to the same formula without requiring config changes